 Many soldiers at Camp Miami became ill.
 The hospital was not equipped to care for them.
 Juliette's parents used their own money to help, and Juliette joined them at the camp to nurse the soldiers.
 She watched her mother lobby army officials and influential friends to get medicine, beds, and brandy.
 Nellie Gordon’s work at Camp Miami mirrored the way Juliette Low started Girl Scouts: using her own money, social connections, and privilege, along with her charisma, inventiveness, and refusal to take no for an answer.

-On the dresser under a glass dome is a clay figurine of two hiking Girl Scouts, sculpted by Juliette Low.
+Under a glass dome on the fireplace mantle is a clay figurine of two hiking Girl Scouts, sculpted by Juliette Low.
 Like all the first Girl Scouts, these girls wear military hats and carry camp bedrolls across their shoulders just like soldiers.
 From the start of the First World War in 1914, Girl Scouts supported the war effort, including raising money and saving food for soldiers.
 Many girls joined the organization when they saw what Girl Scouts did during the war.
 In Girl Scouts, girls could find fun AND purpose.

 Throughout her life, Juliette Low returned to this house for love and support.
 This was her bedroom when she visited home as an adult, and when she came home from England to start Girl Scouts.
 Furnished with her belongings, this room shows Juliette as her private self.

-Juliette Low did not have children of her own, but she enjoyed their company and always listened to what they had to say.
+Although Juliette Low did not have children of her own, she enjoyed their company and always listened to what they had to say.
 What was Juliette’s own childhood like?

-To the right of the fireplace on a marble stand is a bust of Juliette Low’s father, Willie.
+Behind the piano is a sculpture of Juliette’s father, Willie.
 Juliette sculpted this bust and painted it to look like bronze.
 Here he is an older man, upright in military uniform, with a neat mustache.
 Juliette’s father was a supporter of the Savannah Theater.
 Juliette arranged for her Girl Scouts to be ushers there so they could see plays for free.
 Along with his love of theater, Juliette inherited her father’s strong nose and his appreciation for animals and nature.
 As a girl, she loved to go out riding with him on horseback before breakfast.

 Juliette Low’s childhood gave her curiosity, creativity, joy in the outdoors, a taste for adventure and a strong sense of duty—qualities that equipped her to start Girl Scouts.
 But was her upbringing in a wealthy family in 1800s Savannah ever an obstacle to founding a movement for all girls?